VIB-PSB/ksrates/doc/source/input_output.rst

 * ``rate_adjustment/species/paralogs_analyses`` collects secondary output files produced during the inference of putative WGD signals through mixture modeling (see next section).

-* ``rate_adjustment/species/log_XXXXXXXX``: when launching *ksrates* as a Nextflow pipeline, the run generates a log directory named with a unique 8-character ID stated at beginning of the Nextflow run.
-Details about how the workflow is proceding and about encountered warnings or errors are stored in log files collected in this folder:
+* ``rate_adjustment/species/log_XXXXXXXX``: when launching *ksrates* as a Nextflow pipeline, each execution generates a log directory named with a unique 8-character ID stated at the beginning of a Nextflow run.
+Details about how the processes of the workflow are proceeding and about encountered warnings or errors are stored in log files collected in this folder:

     * ``setup_adjustment.log`` shows the progress in checking input files and setting up species trios and pairs for rate-adjustment.
     * ``wgd_paralogs.log`` shows the progress in estimating paralog *K*:sub:`S` values.